 After educating yourself on essential oils, you will realize that these oils are to be used in extreme scarcity and mixed with vegetable/”carrier” oils when used.
 Some essential oils are strongly discouraged for pregnant women and people with other medical conditions need to take extra measures.

 After seeing and reading heat-related treatment options, some may assume turning on multiple electric heaters in a room and raising the temperature of the entire house will help get rid of bed bugs.
 This is not true; bed bugs will survive through the disoriented an un-coordinated D-I-Y heat treatment.
-Bed bugs almost always survive both high and low temperatures that are produced by consumer level electric heaters and refrigerators and simply raising the heat of your home or room using electric home heaters or your thermometer is not an adequate plan.
-Without professional expertise and services, getting rid of bed bugs is uncertain and difficult.
+Bed bugs almost always survive both high and low temperatures that are produced by consumer level electric heaters and refrigerators and simply raising the heat of your home or room using electric home heaters or your thermometer is not an adequate plan to eradicate bed bug infestations.
+Without bed bug expertise and services, getting rid of bed bugs is uncertain and difficult.

 Bed bugs can survive up to a year or more without food.
 Trying to starve them to death by leaving a specific room, or the entire house vacant will not solve the problem.